Trying to get your pages to rank for as many different phrases relevant to the corpus it’s in is key to growing your organic traffic.

 It’s important to remember if you change the query you put into SurferSEO SERP Analyzer this can help you expand missing phrases to get onto the page for each specific heading section.

 Try to look at ways to write concisely to grab the featured snippets for every H2 or H3 on your pages.
+Check this video on how to write the content as directly as possible under the subheading.

 Can you honestly say you have explained the h2 header information the best you possibly could?
 If no then expand the content until you say this is the best answer in a concise writing style.